Texhuacán

-Texhuacán is a municipality located in the montane central zone in the State of Veracruz, about 205 km from state capital Xalapa.
+Texhuacán is a municipality located in the montane central zone in the Mexican state of Veracruz, about 205 km from the state capital Xalapa.
 It has a surface of 32.90 km2.
 It is located at 18°37′N 97°02′W.

-Geographic limits
+Geography

 The municipality of Texhuacán is delimited to the north by Los Reyes, to the east by Zongolica to the south by Mixtla de Altamirano, to the west by Astacinga and Tlaquilpa.

 It is watered by the river Talcoco and several permanent or temporary creeks, which are tributaries of the Silly, affluent Rio of the Papaloapan.